Blog > Last mile delivery

 AntsRoute has listed 5 ways to improve the last mile delivery management, and successfully solve this new challenge.

 The most accessible sharing solution is the freight exchange.
-Through these online marketplaces, companies with parcels to ship connect with carriers who want to optimize the trips of vehicles and their available capacities.
+Through these online marketplaces, companies with parcels to ship connect with carriers who want to optimise the trips of vehicles and their available capacities.
 This allows shippers to carry their goods at a lower cost, while limiting urban traffic jams.
 As a result of these freight exchanges, some wholesalers now outsource all of their deliveries.

 The sharing of deliveries is a solution that does not work for all operators.
 In some cases, freight exchanges are not able to match supply and demand for transport.
 Some companies also want to continue to deliver directly, in order to guarantee the quality of the service from one end of the value chain to the other.

-The most efficient way to optimize all transports of a company is to use a route planning software.
+The most efficient way to optimise all transports of a company is to use a route planning software.
 For your pickup and delivery routes, our system calculates the optimal route based on many factors:

 Today, there are so many factors to take into account that Operations Managers or Schedulers, even experienced one, can no longer build efficient routes without the help of this software.

 The urban freight transport industry is a highly contradictory one.
 While the last logistics mile is the most expensive, it generates multiple disappointments for all stakeholders.
-Time wasted in traffic jams, absent customers, exhausted drivers, late drivers, drivers who never show up, etc.
+Time wasted in traffic jams, absent customers, exhausted drivers, late deliverymen, drivers who never show up, etc.

 In the same way, multinational logistics and distribution companies are joining forces to deploy automatic lockers, accessible during very extended time slots.
 Amazon’s famous lockers are now visible in our urban areas, while La Poste is expanding the Pickup secure locker system.